comet-toolkit/punpy/docs/content/punpy_digital_effects_table.rst

 In this section we explain how punpy can be used for propagating uncertainties in digital effects tables through a measurement function.
 For details on how to create these digital effects tables, we refer to the `obsarray documentation <>`_.
 Once the digital effects tables are created, this is the most concise method for propagating uncertainties.
-The code in this section is just as illustration and we refer to the Examples Section for example with all requied information for running punpy.
+The code in this section is just as illustration and we refer to the the CoMet website `examples <https://www.comet-toolkit.org/examples/>`_ for example with all requied information for running punpy.
 The punpy package can propagate the various types of correlated uncertainties that can be stored in digital effects tables through a given measurement function.
 In the next subsection we discuss how these measurement functions need to be defined in order to use the digital effects tables.

 Digital Effects Tables